-The Learners Council along with the LRM Team organizes a variety of learners' events for the benefit of enhancing the learner experience at HBMSU during the academic year.
+The Learners Council along with the LRM Team organizes a variety of learners' virtual events for the benefit of enhancing the learner experience at HBMSU during the academic year.

-Activities include End of the Year gatherings, Community Events, National Day celebrations, extra-curricular and skills development workshops and a range of various social networking events.
+Activities include HBMSU Annual Gathering End of the Year gatherings, Community Events, National Day celebrations, extra-curricular and skills development workshops and a range of various social networking events.

-All learners' related events are announced in the News section of Smart Campus, including other communication channels.
+All learners' related events are announced in the My Smart Hub section, News section and SAWTI of Smart Campus, including other communication channels.